 However, if you thought trust was an issue with the “Friend Referrals”, you really need to be critical with online friends.
 Once you receive a recommendation, private/direct message the person if they claim to have good referrals.
 This allows you to discuss details about the practitioner before making any appointments, therefore saving time and money.

 4. The Outside Help – Remote Consultations

 Now we are venturing into the future of medicine.
-Thanks to the advent and improvements in remote communication systems like Skype or even phone (FaceTime), you can work with a FMP that operates out of Australia if you want!
-(Or if you live in Australia… The United States!)
+Thanks to the advent and improvements in remote communication systems like Skype or even phone (FaceTime), you can work with a FMP that operates out of a different area.

 Working with a practitioner remotely has some tremendous upside: